mccanne/cz/README.md

-# cz - csv to zng
+# cz - convert csv to zng

-cz takes CSV data on stdin and converts to ZNG.
+cz takes CSV data on stdin and converts to to ZNG on stdout.

 ## Install